mojzu/sso/ark_auth_manual/src/guides/deployment.md

 # Deployment

-TODO(doc): How to deploy the Ark Auth.
+TODO(manual): How to deploy the Ark Auth.

 ## Nginx